JaDouth314/Project_2-ETL-UFOs-in-Yellowstone/README.md

 2. Open a GitBash or Terminal on the **Project_2** repo and open a jupyter notebook.

-3. In the database of your choice, create a database called `project_2_db`.
+3. In the database of your choice, create a database called `ufos_wyoming`.

-4. Copy `tables.sql` into the schema and create the databases
+4. Open the `tables.sql` file into the query tool and create the tables.

 5. Click on and run the `Project_2.ipynb` notebook in Pandas.

+6.  postgres_host = "localhost"
+    postgres_password = "bootcamp"
+    postgres_port = 5432
+    postgres_db_name = "ufos_wyoming"